Secure delivery by Australia Post • Free shipping**conditions apply

 At Murray Street Vineyards, hand crafting small batches of wine in the tradition of the earliest settlers is a passion

-Murray Street was a share farmed vineyard prior to the purchase in 2001.
-Further Mataro and Durif plantings in beginning in 2002 Year established 1948 and 1998.
-Total property is 13 hectares.
-Varieties include Shiraz, Mataro, Grenache, Semillon and Durif.
-The site is operated as a traditional dry grown vineyard, however irrigation to Semillon established in 2007 due to lowering of annual rainfall.
+The Murray Street property evolved into a share farmed vineyard just prior to its acquisition in 2001.
+It comprised a number of blocks planted in 1948 and 1998.
+Further Mataro and Durif plantings were added in 2002, the total property today is a mere 13 hectares.
+Varieties include Shiraz and Mataro, Grenache, Semillon and Durif.
+The estate is essentially operated as a traditional dry grown vineyard, though some parcels of Semillon are irrigated in years of minimal rainfall.

 |Home | Shopping Cart | Checkout | Contact | Shipping & Delivery|